whitesquirrell/C0deVari4nt/README.md

 5. Find all calls to `malloc`, `calloc` or `realloc` without sufficient memory allocated to contain an instance of the type of the pointer

 ### Run Codebase against sources and sinks of your choice (Option 2)
-1. Find all source expressions to a dangerous sink
+1. Find all source expressions to a dangerous sink function
-2. Find a specific source to a dangerous sink
+2. Find a specific source function to a dangerous sink function
-3. Find a specific source to a dangerous sink (Tainted function)
+3. Find a specific source function to a dangerous sink function (Tainted function)
     1. Use the `isAdditionalTaintStep` method to transfer taints between 2 disconnected functions
-4. Find a specific source to a dangerous sink (Tainted expression)
+4. Find a specific source function to a dangerous sink function (Tainted expression)
     1. Use the `isAdditionalTaintStep` method to transfer taints between pointers which have the same values at runtime

 ## Simplifying CodeQL Results and Relationships between Nodes